ReggieVW/cvat-docs/manual/basics.md

 c) Checkbox ``Mutable`` determines if an attribute would be changed frame to frame.

 #### The Raw
 The ``Raw`` is a way of working with labels for an advanced user.
-Raw presents label data in json format with an option of editing and copying labels as a text.
+Raw presents label data in json format with an option of editing and copying labels as text.
 ![image](https://user-images.githubusercontent.com/35894891/170944919-05f7dd28-f493-467f-80b2-67f19796d573.png)